 Vd = Cable assembly voltage drop.

 Another reason to shoot for less voltage drop is temperature rise.
 Since an automotive environment is hotter than a base station one, over-sizing the wire (less resistance) will keep temperature rise to a minimum.
-Too high a temperature rise, and the insulation could melt.
+Too high a temperature rise, and the insulation could melt (pyrolysis).

 Minimal voltage drop is even more important if you're using an amplifier.
 For example, an HF 500 watt mobile amplifier draws between 25 and 40 amps average with peaks of about 100 amps including the driving transceiver.
-Again, the wire selection should be based on the peak power draw, not the average, in an effort to minimize IMD (read that as splatter).
+Again, the wire selection should be based on the peak current draw, not the average, in an effort to minimize IMD (read that as splatter).
 This is why a second trunk-mounted battery is a mainstay for high-power installations.
-Even then the main feed from the front SLI battery should be at least number 6 AWG, and preferably 4 AWG.
-Without a second battery, 2/0 wire is needed to achieve the same minimal voltage drop.
+Even then the main feed from the front SLI battery should be at least number 4 AWG, and preferably 2 AWG if the length is over 20 feet.

 Insulation & Stranding